LucianPopaLP/ECUPrint/README.md

 # ECUPrint Dataset

-The ECUPrint dataset is a collection of raw CAN voltage samples and CAN logs.
+The ECUPrint dataset is a collection of raw CAN voltage samples and CAN logs (jump to [Download links](#data-links)).
 Skew and voltage data is collected from 10 vehicles, ranging from small cars to SUVs and a heavy-duty vehicle, totaling 54 ECUs.
 In order to enable the CAN data collection we employed two devices: a CANcaseXL and a Pico Scope 5000 Series.
 The voltage collection setup is shown below: the CAN bus is accessed via the OBD-II pins with the previously mentioned tools.

 ![Data collection setup](https://github.com/LucianPopaLP/ECUPrint/blob/main/images/voltage_setup.png?raw=true)